zentyal/zentyal/docs/en/user/mail.rst

 available:

 :guilabel:`TLS for SMTP server`:
-   Forces to the clients connecting to the mail server to use TLS encryption, thus avoiding :guilabel:`Require authentication`:
+   Forces to the clients connecting to the mail server to use TLS encryption, thus avoiding eavesdroppers.
+:guilabel:`Require authentication`:
    This  setting enables the use of authentication.
 To authenticate a user must use his email address and his password, authenticated users can relay mail